Greta Thunberg to UN: 'You've stolen my childhood with your empty words' | DW | 23.09.2019

 Read more: 5-year period ending 2019 on pace to be hottest on record: UN

 "You have stolen my dreams and my childhood with your empty words, yet I'm one of the lucky ones.
-People are suffering, people are dying, entire ecosystems are collapsing," thundered the young Swedish girl who has galvanized youth across the world to mobilize against climate change.
+People are suffering, people are dying, entire ecosystems are collapsing," thundered the 16-year-old Swedish girl, who has galvanized youth across the world to mobilize against climate change.

-"We are at the beginning of a mass extinction, and all you can talk about is money and fairy tales of eternal economic growth," the 16-year-old said, holding back tears in her eyes.
+"We are at the beginning of a mass extinction, and all you can talk about is money and fairy tales of eternal economic growth," she said, holding back tears.
 "If you choose to fail us, we will never forgive you."

 More than 60 world leaders are expected to attend the summit called by UN Secretary-General Antonio Guterres to talk about the climate crisis and policy solutions.